 An "X" will be placed at the entrance to the closed taxiways from the runways in accordance with AC 150/5340-1M, Change 1.
-The Taxiway B11 connector will remain closed for the entire duration of Phase 1.
-At the end of Phase 1 the Taxiway B11 connector will be restored to full operation and all equipment used for the closure shall be removed including the barricades and barricade lighting, light covers, and the temporary "X".

 14.c Lighting and Visual NAVAIDs

 Placement of construction area lighting for nighttime construction must be coordinated with Airport Operations to ensure no adverse impacts to ATCT or pilot visibility.
 All Temporary Airfield lighting must be approved by Airport Operations Staff.
 Airport Operations Staff will be responsible for ensuring that any temporary lighting is compliant with AC 150/5340-30J, AC 150/5345-50B, and AC 150/5345-53D.